University of York: Expansion

 In 2004, plans were finalised for a 117 hectare extension to the campus, initially called Heslington East, designed to mirror the existing Heslington West campus.
 They are now known as Campus East and Campus West.
 The plans set out that the new campus would be built on arable land between Grimston Bar park and ride car park and Heslington village.
 The land was removed from the green belt especially for the purpose of extending the university.
-After a lengthy consultation and a public inquiry into the proposals in 2006, the Secretary of State for Communities and Local Government gave the go-ahead in May 2007.
+After a lengthy consultation and a public inquiry into the proposals in 2006, Secretary of State for Communities and Local Government Ruth Kelly gave the go-ahead in May 2007.
 In May 2008 the City of York planners approved the design for the residential college, Goodricke.
 In The Press on 28 July 2008, Shepherd Construction was named as the preferred contractor for the Goodricke College buildings.
 The proposal included landscaping the whole area, constructing a lake with marsh borders, planting light woodland and many specimen trees, and maximising biodiversity.

 Construction began in 2008, with the first buildings, including Goodricke college, coming into use in October 2009.
 It was decided that rather than create a new college that an existing college should be moved.
 Goodricke College was selected for this and moved onto the new campus in 2009 with James taking over its building on Campus West.
-Goodricke was officially opened by the Duke of York in April 2010.
-In 2012 the same process took place with Langwith moving to Campus East and Derwent taking over its previous buildings.
+Goodricke was officially opened by the then Duke of York (later Andrew Mountbatten-Windsor) in April 2010.
+In 2012, the same process took place with Langwith moving to Campus East and Derwent taking over its previous buildings.
 In 2014 Campus East saw the establishment of the ninth college, named Constantine College after the Roman emperor Constantine the Great, who was proclaimed Augustus in York in 306 AD.

 Work began in December 2019 to build two new colleges on Campus East.
 These will comprise around 1,400 new student bedrooms as well as new social spaces.
 The university says that "development has been designed to optimise the beautiful landscape and will be built with respect for the existing ecological diversity around the lake".

 Campus

 Campus West

 In 1964, work began on the campus facilities in the grounds of Heslington Hall.
-The marshy land was drained, the winding lake which dominates the campus was built, and the area was landscaped.
-The original buildings were designed by architects Sir Andrew Derbyshire and Sir Stirrat Johnson-Marshall, with input also from the Vice-Chancellor Lord James, Professor Patrick Nuttgens and the Registrar John West-Taylor.
+The marshy land was drained, the winding lake that dominates the campus was built, and the area was landscaped.
+The original buildings were designed by architects Sir Andrew Derbyshire and Sir Stirrat Johnson-Marshall, with input also from the Vice-Chancellor Lord James, Professor Patrick Nuttgens and the Registrar, John West-Taylor.
 The new structures were assembled using the CLASP system of prefabricated construction, hence York's inclusion among the so-called plate glass universities.
 The buildings are connected by numerous covered walkways and bridges.
 Most of the university's arts departments occupy premises in the college buildings, while many of the science departments have their own buildings.